Our Version of Honoring Veterans Day

 America honors its Living Veterans as Never Before

-In the aftermath of the Vietnam conflict, veterans experienced treatment that ranged from indifference to outright disdain from a public that did not support a war in far off Asia with a less-than-clear relationship to our national security.
+In the aftermath of the Vietnam conflict, veterans experienced treatment that ranged from indifference to outright disdain.
+This was due to the public not supporting a war in far-off Asia—a war with a less-than-clear relationship to our national security.

-Long story short, that has all turned around and veterans are treated with respect.
-Americans appreciate their volunteer servicemen and women and are grateful for the personal sacrifices these fine young people make in a most honorable profession: the military services.
+Veterans are now treated with great respect.
+Americans appreciate our volunteer servicemen and women and are grateful for the personal sacrifices these fine young people make in a most honorable profession: military service.

-Now that the world seems even so much more dangerous with our guys and gals currently and actively in harm’s way, why not set your alarm for 11 a.m. on November 11th and offer a prayer of gratitude and hope for the safety of every man and woman who serve our flag with dedication and unselfishness.
+Why not set your alarm for 11 a.m. on November 11?
+Then, offer a prayer of gratitude and hope for the safety of every man and woman who serves our flag with dedication and selflessness.

-Being so many of our customers are from Military backgrounds and families, we wanted to do something that benefits our Veterans directly.
-What we do each year is donate $1.00 to charity for every item purchased from our Military and Service Medal Bracelets Category on Veterans Day, November 11th.
-What a better way to celebrate Veterans Day than by donating to the groups that help Veterans?
+As so many of our customers are from Military backgrounds and families, we wanted to do something that directly benefits our veterans.
+Therefore, we have put our Military Service Medal Bracelets on sale today through Veterans Day.

-We make donations each year on 11/11 to each of the above — can you do the same?
+We make donations each year on 11/11 to the following charities.
+Can you do the same?

 P.S.
-Here’s my article on how you Can Support Our Troops.
-Thanks as always for your patronage and support!
+Here’s my article on how you can Support Our Troops.